JoeBarnett1224/GaiaToCSV/README.md

 ___
 ## Instructions
-To begin a search input the right acsension, declination, and radius in the corresponding entry fields at the top of the app.
-Units should be in degrees
+To begin a search input the right ascension, declination, and radius in the corresponding entry fields at the top of the app.
+Units should be in degrees.

 Next, check the boxes for the columns to be displayed in the CSV file.
 For information on what data appears in each column see the [Gaia Documentation](https://gea.esac.esa.int/archive/documentation/GDR2/Gaia_archive/chap_datamodel/sec_dm_main_tables/ssec_dm_gaia_source.html).

 Lastly, input a file name in the optional entry field at the bottom and click "Download CSV".
-This will open a dialouge box telling how much data the output file will contain.
+This will open a dialogue box telling how much data the output file will contain.
 To continue click "Yes" and the file will be saved in the directory this program is saved to.
 This Dialogue box will close once the download is complete.
-To refine the search click "No" to close the dialogue box.
+To refine the search, click "No" to close the dialogue box.
 No file will be downloaded in this case.

 Note: To view this information in the app click the "Help" button in the lower left.